-ES.1.2.1.
-INSTITUTIONAL AND ORGANIZATIONAL STRUCTURE OF GREENHOUSE GAS EMISSIONS INVENTORY PREPARATION greenhouse gas emissions by sources and removals by sinks.
+Institutional arrangement for inventory preparation in Croatia is regulated in Chapter II of the Regulation on the Monitoring of Greenhouse Gas Emissions, Policies and Mitigation Measures in the Republic of Croatia entitled National system for the estimation and reporting of anthropogenic greenhouse gas emissions by sources and removals by sinks.
 Institutional arrangements for inventory management and preparation in Croatia could be characterized as decentralized and out-sourced with clear tasks breakdown between participating institutions including Ministry of Environment and Energy (MEE), Croatian Agency for the Environment and Nature (CAEN) and competent governmental bodies responsible for providing of activity data.
 The preparation of inventory itself is entrusted to Authorised Institution which is elected for three year period by public tendering.
 Committee for inter-sectorial coordination for national system for monitoring of GHG emission (National System Committee) is included in the approval process; its members provide their opinion on certain parts of the Inventory within the frame of their speciality.
 Members of the National System Committee are nominated by the authorized Ministries and others relevant Institutions upon the request of the MEE.